-Subordinated liabilities of £397m comprise the external listed Tier 2 debt as described in Section E.1.3.
+Subordinated liabilities of £300m (2021: £397m) comprise of the external listed Tier 2 debt as described in Section E.1.3.

-Under IFRS rules, any subordinated liabilities issued by the Group are recognised at amortised cost; under SII rules these are measured at fair value, with changes in own credit standing removed after initial measurement, and any accrued interest on the liability is classified with the principal amount.
+Under IFRS rules, any subordinated liabilities issued by the Group are recognised at amortised cost.
+Under SII rules these are measured at fair value, with changes in own credit standing removed after initial measurement, and any accrued interest on the liability is classified with the principal amount.